WebComponentsGuide/webcomponents.guide/learn/javascript/classes.md

 ### Defining a public API

 Classes can have public properties, and methods to give them features which other code can use.
-They can also have special well known methods that get automatically called during certain events:
+They can also have well known methods that get automatically called during certain events:

 ```js
 class Point {